 - Charging appropriate taxes and duties so that there are no unforeseen costs

-The first step in enabling cross border commerce and creating these seamless experiences for your customers is to understand where to focus.
+The first step in enabling cross-border commerce and creating these seamless experiences for your customers is to understand where to focus.
 You must understand which markets are the most important to your brand, if there are unique considerations for your products, and the buying experiences shoppers in these markets expect.

 3. Provide customers with clear information on duties and taxes

 It’s important to provide a clear calculation of final duties and taxes required for import using a landed cost tool.
-Clearly presenting this information and allowing consumers to pay these fees upfront during the checkout process will improve conversion rates and overall customer experience.
+Clearly presenting this information and allowing consumers to pay these fees upfront during the checkout process will improve conversion rates and overall customer satisfaction.

 4. Determine the right fulfillment strategy for your business

-Shipping across borders is one of the biggest challenges of global ecommerce and requires deep knowledge of trade compliance, cross border customs clearance and commerce trade rules, import and export rules, fluctuating shipping rates, and more.
+Shipping across borders is one of the biggest challenges of global ecommerce and requires deep knowledge of trade compliance, cross-border customs clearance and commerce trade rules, import and export rules, fluctuating shipping rates, and more.
 It’s important to solidify your shipping strategy early to keep costs down and manage customer expectations.

 There are a few common fulfillment methods to consider: